Manhunt: The Ten-Year Search for Bin Laden From 9/11 to Abbottabad: Overview

 Manhunt chronicles the U.S. government’s decade-long search for the leader of Al-Qaeda, Osama bin Laden.
 From the outset, Bergen’s narrative engrosses the reader with a detailed review of the diverse intelligence gathering process following the September 11 attacks that ultimately led to the Navy SEAL raid which killed Osama bin Laden nearly ten years later.
 Additionally, it sheds light on the operational dynamics within Al-Qaeda, and how it continued to plot and carry out attacks (and attempted attacks) while facing a furious bombing campaign and assassination operations by the US military and the CIA in Afghanistan, Pakistan, and other nations.

 Bergen’s chronological review of the intelligence takes readers inside the minds of decision-makers as they attempt to locate the world’s most high-profile fugitive.
 We learn of one CIA analyst’s “four pillars” approach to tracking down bin Laden through: his family; his contacts with the media; his communications with other Al-Qaeda operatives; and his use of a courier network.
 Indeed, the specific focus on the courier network is what finally provided the breakthrough in the case after years and years of searching.
 However, even after locating the compound where CIA analysts suspected bin Laden was hiding, we learn of the immense struggle among those analysts as they sought to prove to their superiors that bin Laden was actually there.

 Ultimately, the heavy burden of deciding whether to attack the compound, and how, fell to President Barack Obama.
-We find out that at the time of his decision, from the available intelligence, Obama believed that the odds were about “fifty-fifty” that bin Laden was actually in the compound.
-Yet despite that uncertainty, despite the advice of seasoned policy makers like Vice President Joe Biden and Defense Secretary Robert Gates telling him not to go, and despite the very real chance that the raid would greatly strain relations with Pakistan, Obama gave the green light.
+We find out that at the time of his decision, from the available intelligence, Obama believed that the odds were about "fifty-fifty" that bin Laden was actually in the compound.
+Despite that uncertainty and the advice of Vice President Joe Biden and Defense Secretary Robert Gates telling him not to go, and despite the very real chance that the raid would greatly strain relations with Pakistan, Obama gave the green light.

 Reactions

-Lawrence Freedman in Foreign Affairs states that Manhunt is “full of fascinating details” and reveals the immense strain placed upon the US national security apparatus (and in particular the CIA) in their hunt for Osama bin Laden.
-Dina Temple-Raston in The Washington Post writes that Manhunt is “a real-life thriller that will be a must-read for years to come” and which “crackles with insider details.”
-Similarly, Duncan Gardham at The Telegraph calls Manhunt a “rattling and thoroughly researched read on the last days of the world’s most notorious terrorist.”
+Lawrence Freedman in Foreign Affairs states that Manhunt is "full of fascinating details" and reveals the immense strain placed upon the US national security apparatus (and in particular the CIA) in their hunt for Osama bin Laden.
+Dina Temple-Raston in The Washington Post wrote the book is "a real-life thriller that will be a must-read for years to come" and which "crackles with insider details".
+Similarly, Duncan Gardham at The Telegraph called it a "rattling and thoroughly researched read on the last days of the world's most notorious terrorist."